 All of your basic questions about walking the Lycian Way answered!
-And if you have more questions about hiking the Lycian Way that I didn’t cover – please leave it in the comments and I will add it to this list periodically.
+And if you have more questions about hiking the Lycian Way that I didn’t cover – please leave them in the comments and I will add them to this list periodically.

 You can also stay in hotels or even a boat like the Selin-3 along certain parts of the trail from Kas to Demre.

 But many people choose to camp.
 You can carry your hiking gear and camp anywhere you can find a flat spot, but there aren’t many campgrounds with facilities.
 Camping is regular ‘roughing it’ type of camping.

 When we were hiking during the day food was very simple for us.
 You can get bread, tomatoes, olives, cheese, and sausage in any village market and that’s mainly what we had when hiking.
 We’d try to eat one big meal a day in a village restaurant where we could get a hot meal prepared.
 However, that was dependent on our hiking that day and what the route was.
 Sometimes we didn’t go through a village and we had to carry simple bread and olives for a few days.